qixucen/atom/README.md

 While we have received several successful reproduction feedbacks, there might be potential issues we haven't caught yet.

-> Author's note: Being perhaps overconfident in my coding abilities and not expecting such rapid attention for my first first-author paper, I admittedly didn't test the codebase as meticulously as I should have.
+> Author's note: Being perhaps overconfident in my coding abilities and not expecting such rapid attention for my first first-author paper, I admittedly rushed to optimize the codebase for elegance before publication.

 If you encounter any issues during implementation or have questions, please don't hesitate to reach out via email at <steamedbun2002@outlook.com>.